Drinking Water State Revolving Fund (DWSRF)

 We accept applications for the Consolidation Feasibility Study Grant year-round.
 Applicants must be a city, town, county, public utility district, water district, non-profit community water system, or an approved Satellite Management Agency.
 Guidelines and documents used to complete the application include:

-During the 2023 Legislative Session, the Washington State Legislature appropriated $5 million for DOH to spend on consolidating, restructuring, and rehabilitating struggling and/or failing Public Water Systems (PWS).
+During the 2023 Legislative Session, the Washington State Legislature appropriated $5 million for consolidating, restructuring, and rehabilitating struggling and/or failing Public Water Systems (PWS).
 Over $2 million of the appropriated funds were targeted for specific projects and the remainder of the funds were directed to projects supporting struggling and failing systems and communities.
 Projects will be selected by DWSRF Program staff.
 We will ask selected projects to submit an online application through WALT.
 Contact your regional engineer if you have a project to propose.

 Guidance on how projects are selected, who are eligible applicants, and how to submit an application is provided in Drinking Water System Rehabilitation and Consolidation Guidance 331-742 (PDF).